influxdata/docs-v2/content/influxdb/v2.4/get-started/setup.md

   - **description**: API token description
   - **orgID**: [InfluxDB organization ID](/influxdb/v2.4/organizations/view-orgs/#view-your-organization-id)
-  - **permissions**: Array of objects where each object represents permissions for an InfluxDB resource.
+  - **permissions**: Array of objects where each object represents permissions for an InfluxDB resource type or a specific resource.
 Each permission contains the following properties:
       - **action**: "read" or "write"
       - **resource**: JSON object that represents the InfluxDB resource to grant permission to.
 Each resource contains at least the following properties: